vikrantRajan/React-websocket-app-with-w3cwebsockets-library/README.md

 # web-socket-chat
-A group chat created by using the websocket library
+A group chat created by using the websocket library with React.js & Node.js

 This project folder contains the code for both the server and client.